hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 https://smsgte.org/ A very interesting new tech (if 2014 is considered new): "This gateway, known as SMSGTE (pronounced sms geit) was launched in 2014 as a means of reaching loved ones when out in areas uncovered by cellular services.
 Since then, the gateway has grown to serve 6000 users, with over 1000 users added in 2020."

-https://github.com/markqvist/MicroAPRS upgraded by https://github.com/markqvist/OpenModem - a 110 Euro out of stock.
-Open Modem Firmware is an open source firmware implementation of a AFSK modem supporting 300, 1200 and 2400 baud operation, suitable for communication over a wide variety of analogue mediums, both radio and wired.
+https://github.com/markqvist/MicroAPRS upgraded by https://github.com/markqvist/OpenModem -  110 Euro out of stock.
+"Open Modem Firmware is an open source firmware implementation of a AFSK modem supporting 300, 1200 and 2400 baud operation, suitable for communication over a wide variety of analogue mediums, both radio and wired."

 A modem developer was using ham in Denmark, where encryption is allowed: http://unsigned.io/articles/2018_06_30_15-kilometre-ssh-link-with-rnode.html "This is not the case where I live, so even heavily encrypted things like SSH are perfectly fine in ham radio here."